Meet the Mayor

 Councillor Martin Williams has been living in Weston since 1994, with his entire family residing close by.

-With a decade of experience in Coast Guard rescue services as a volunteer rescue officer, Martin has been involved in rescues from cliffs, the sea, and Weston’s infamous mud.
+With a decade of experience in Coast Guard rescue services as a volunteer rescue officer, Cllr Williams has been involved in rescues from cliffs, the sea, and Weston’s infamous mud.

 As a young entrepreneur, Martin started his current business, Weston Support Services LTD, at the age of 17.
 Today, his company employs over 150 staff members.
 Additionally, he is the co-owner of Fruit Pick Smoothies, a fresh fruit smoothie wagon.